Diocesan magazines: England and Wales

-LICHFIELD: Diocesan Magazine, operational before 1868.
-No complete surviving copies of this early version are known to exist.
+Lichfield: Diocesan Magazine; Discontinued; By 1868; No complete surviving copies of this early version are known to exist.
 It seems to have been a localised version of the Mission Life magazine, with early editions being published or printed at Derby by Bemrose & Sons.
 No full copies in British Library, nor with County Archive or Library services in Staffordshire.

-Lichfield Diocesan Churchman c1872-1879.
-Incomplete series 1873-1875 held by William Salt Library, Stafford; 1876-1879 held by Derbyshire Record Office.
+Lichfield Diocesan Churchman: c.
+1872; 1879; Incomplete series (1873-1875) held by William Salt Library, Stafford; 1876-1879 held by Derbyshire Record Office.